gray rectangle with angle

 How long should a pre-trip inspection take?

-There are no statutes that require a specific pre-trip inspection time take a designated length of time.
+No statutes require that a pre-trip inspection take a designated length of time.
 In practice, an inspection should take as long as necessary to ensure vehicles are safe to drive and have been properly maintained.
 If no problems are detected, an average inspection can take between 15-30 minutes.

 Do not rush inspections.
 It’s easy to miss things that can put drivers and others at risk.